Lacquering Ito

 What you will need

-Polyurethane – I usually use fast drying clear semi-gloss polyurethane, such as Minwax brand but any equivalent should be fine (always test first)
+Polyurethane – I usually use fast drying clear polyurethane, such as Minwax brand but any equivalent should be fine (always test first).
+New product always works best, if your old poly has become thick, it’s probably best to replace it.

 WARNING: Do not use mineral spirits if your tsukamaki was done using kusune (pine resin glue).
-Mineral spirits and other thinners can dissolve the kusune and make the glue ineffective.
+Mineral spirits and other thinners can dissolve these adhesives and make them ineffective.
 Most production katana tsukamaki does not include traditional kusune but thinners may also dissolve modern glues that might have been used instead. always test first.

 A small to medium size artists paint brush – This is really just a personal preference but I like having more control so I go with a smaller brush.
 Make sure the bristle type is recommended for your lacquer and thinner.